Kerbas-ad-astra/SMURFF/README.md

 	* Reduced reaction-wheel authority on command pods in proportion to their mass reduction.
 	* Adjusted IFS patch.
 It works again, but note that IFS already has its own RSS patch, so SMURFF defers to that.
 	* Added support for Mark IV tank types.
 Because the corresponding version of Mark IV was released for KSP 1.2.2, **this version and later versions are not compatible with KSP 1.2.0 or 1.2.1**.
+* 02017 02 24 (1.6.1): B9-C
+	* Another tweak to the CryoTank patch, to avoid stepping into B9's CryoTank patches.

 ##Roadmap